-Central government funding for social, healthcare and rescue services
+Central government funding for social and healthcare services

 On 2 March 2017, the Government presented to Parliament a proposal (HE 15/2017 vp) for an Act on the Financing of the Counties to determine the amount of funding to be granted to counties to finance the provision of social and healthcare, environmental healthcare and rescue services.
 In spring 2017, the proposal is to be followed by a supplementary proposal for financing based on duties other than those listed above.

-Of the funding to be granted to the counties for the purpose of providing social and healthcare, environmental healthcare and rescue services, 10 per cent would be based on the size of the population and 89 per cent on the residents’ need for social and healthcare services as well as the conditions in which the services are provided.
+Of the funding to be granted to the counties for the purpose of providing social and healthcare, 7 per cent would be based on the size of the population and 92 per cent on the residents’ need for social and healthcare services as well as the conditions in which the services are provided.

 Central government funding for counties to finance social and healthcare services: